fzakaria/dialect-chrome-extension/README.md

 2. Click to enable `Developer Mode`
 3. Click `Load Unpacked`

 Be sure existing development or production extension is not active.
+You can reload your changes by clicking the reload button on the `chrome://extensions` page.

 ## Development